See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The following is a description of the counseling services that are available to your Southeast student.

-Counseling and Disability Services (CDS) offers short-term individual, couples, and group counseling for a variety of concerns.
+Center for Behavioral Health and Accessibility (CDS) offers short-term individual, couples, and group counseling for a variety of concerns.
 Students come in for counseling to help them with issues such as stress, depression, anxiety, academic motivation, and relationship problems.
 A student’s first contact with the center is through a screening appointment with a counselor to determine the severity of the situation, how to best address their concerns, and to determine if an off-campus referral is appropriate.
 The plan may include individual counseling at CDS, a referral to a practitioner in the community, group counseling, attending a workshop, consultation with a psychiatrist or Family Nurse Practitioner for medication, or referral to other campus academic support services.

 What to do when concerned about your student.

 In all situations, counselors are NOT able to initiate contact with students.
-Students need to contact Counseling and Disability Services for services.
+Students need to contact Center for Behavioral Health and Accessibility for services.
 As parents of Southeast students, please feel free to contact the CDS if you have any concerns about your student, want the center to be aware of something concerning your student, or have questions about our services and how to access them.